causeroot/challengefinder/backend/README.md

-Challenge_Finder
+CHALLENGEFINDER
 ========================================

-Challenge Finder's purpose is to machine learning techniques to find technical challenges based on an example set.
-For the purposes of this document the list of known good URLs will be called 'good_urls'.
+ChallengeFinder's purpose is to use Machine Learning techniques to find certain types of URLs based on an example set of "good" URLs (the types of sites that you are looking for) and a set of "bad" URLs (the types of URLs that you are not what you are looking for.